Salty & Satiating

 ¼ tablespoon freshly ground black pepper

-Instructions: I like to keep things simple… throw the wet ingredients into a Pyrex style or mixing bowl, like the mustard, Worcestershire, anchovy, lemon, etc. Then, add the dry stuff (pepper, dill, etc.), plop the mayo over top and blend it up.
-I use a blender.
-You can probably do it with a spoon.
+Instructions: Keep things simple… throw the wet ingredients into a Pyrex style mixing bowl (mustard, Worcestershire, anchovy with oil, cod with oil, lemon, etc.) Then, add the dry stuff (pepper, dill, etc.), plop the mayo over top and blend it up with a food processor or a blender.
+You can probably do it with a spoon or wisk, but like, why?
 Adding the mayo over the dry stuff will prevent ingredients from flying around when you start mixing everything.

 BetterBody Foods Avocado Oil Mayonnaise

-This mayo is great as a base in chicken & tuna salads, for aiolis, or any recipe that calls for mayonnaise.
+This mayo is great as a base for chicken & tuna salads, aioli, or any recipe that calls for mayonnaise.